williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 ### Consciousness Causes Collapse: The Friend's Consciousness Wins

 If consciousness causes collapse, then the friend's consciousness collapses the superposition inside the lab.
-Wigner's perspective is incorrect—the measurement already happened, and Wigner just doesn't know the result yet.
+Wigner's perspective is incorrect the measurement already happened, and Wigner just doesn't know the result yet.

 But this raises questions: Why would the friend's consciousness collapse it, but not Wigner's?
 Is there a hierarchy of observers? **Does your consciousness count more than mine?**